kangk1204/Octopus-toolkit2/doc/guide.rst

 * ``Genome``

-Genome information shows the genome of the samples.
+Genome option shows the genome of the samples.

 3. In the sample window, select samples and then, click the Insert button.
-4. Check see if all genomes are the same.
-Only data in the same genome can be loaded into the IGV.
+4. Check if all genomes are the same.
+Only the data in the same genome can be loaded into the IGV.
 5. Set the same genome in the Table option.
 6. Click the Run button.

 Run
 ___

-* Run screen of IGV.
+* Below shows run screen of IGV.

 .. image:: _static/Guide/12.IGV_Run.png